OpenMS/OpenMS-docs/docs/introduction.md

   are recorded in a mass spectrum.

 A sample is measured over the retention time of the chromatography typically resulting in tens of thousands of spectra.
-The measurement of one sample is called an MS run and the set of spectra called an MS or peakmap.
+The measurement of one sample is called an MS run and the set of spectra called an MS(1) map or peak map.

 ![](images/introduction/spectrum_peakmap.png)